NORTHEAST WILDERNESS TRUST

 “At first I was a bit skeptical of whether a new organization was needed, but I trusted this group.
 I believed wilderness was important, that there was an unmet need for more of it and that it deserved a bigger place on the landscape,” said Annie.
 “I had a familiarity with conservation since my family had conserved land—I was motivated by wanting to be more involved in conservation and having a fun group of people to do it with.”

 At the beginning, Annie says, there was lots of policy work to be done setting up the young organization.
 Kathleen was out developing projects from small to large.
 One highlight was Babysitter Swamp, a small but valuable parcel of wildlife habitat especially important to mother bears and their young.
-The landowner is Sue Morse, wildlife ecologist and founder of Keeping Track; she conserved the property with a forever-wild easement held by Northeast Wilderness Trust.
+The landowner is Sue Morse, wildlife ecologist and founder of Keeping Track, a non-profit that educates people about the importance of preserving wildlife habitat.
+She conserved the property with a forever-wild easement held by Northeast Wilderness Trust.
 The first very large project was Alder Stream Wilderness Preserve in Maine.
 Board members and Kathleen were developing focal regions and partnerships across the region, from the Split Rock Wildway in New York’s Champlain Valley, to the New Hampshire Lakes Region, to the central Green Mountains.

 “We were a young but competent and successful organization… a small group doing big and important things,” Annie says of those first several years.
 “It was very satisfying.”
 On top of her work as a volunteer Board member for the Wilderness Trust, Annie was busy serving on the board of New Hampshire chapter of The Nature Conservancy, and raising her two young children.